mattsellars/NerdQCase/README.md

 # NerdQAxe2Case
 Repo for the printable parts and construction info for the liquid cooled NerdQAxe++ case named Big Daddy after the Bioshock video game character.

+If you can open the Version 2 3mf file everything in there should be setup to print.
+Tweak materials, brim, and fill settings as desired for your printer and materials.

 ## Parts list